 CarX Drift Racing Online is a game solely focused on drifting cars.
 Drifting is not my main interest and I'm not very good at it, so take everything on this page with a grain of salt if you already know what you're doing.
 On the other hand, if you're just starting out and having a terrible time controlling the cars like I was, then hopefully this information will be a good starting point for improvement.

-As for force feedback, you can only control the strength, so there is very little customization possible.
-It is a physics based system, so it does give you real information about the car.
+With version 2.15, the force feedback has greatly improved, with many more options to customize it.
+As before, it is a physics based system, so it gives you real information about the car.
 You will notice that as you change the car's setup, the forces you feel will change as well.